 DEFINITION: The amount of education deduction the taxfiler is allowed to claim while a part time student as calculated by CCRA.
 The taxfiler must enter on this line the number of months he or she was a part time student as stated on the T2202 form.
-The maximum number of months a taxfiler can claim is 12.
-From 1998 to 2000, the education amount the taxfiler could claim monthly was \$60.
-Therefore the maximum amount for this line is \$720 (12 months x \$60).
-For 2001, these amounts became respectively \$120 and \$1,440.
-This deduction started being available in 1998, but we only include this variable in the LAD since 1999.
+The maximum number of months a taxfiler can claim is 12 and the education amount the taxfiler can claim monthly is \$60.
+Therefore the maximum amount for this line is \$720 (12 months \$60).

-DERIVED FROM: Line 321 from Schedule 11 (1999 - present)
+DERIVED FROM: Line 321 from Schedule 11(1999 - present)